pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Cancellation settings, on the Paid orders tab, highlighted are the settings for Refund method, offering four options, two of them involving gift cards.](../assets/screens/gift-cards/refund.png)

-pretix can automatically refunds in the form of gift cards.
+pretix can automatically issue refunds in the form of gift cards.
-To set up this feature, navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Cancellation" and open the "Paid orders" tab.
+To set up this feature, navigate to :navpath:Your event → :fontawesome-solid-wrench: Settings → Cancellation: and open the "Paid orders" tab.
 Under "Refund method", choose either "Customers can choose between a gift card and a refund to their payment method" or "All refunds are issued as gift cards".
 Click the :btn:Save: button to confirm your changes.

 ### Using gift cards for manual refunds

 You can use pretix to refund an order by creating a gift card.
-Navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-cart-shopping: Orders" and click the order you want to refund.
+Navigate to :navpath:Your event → :fontawesome-solid-cart-shopping: Orders: and click the order you want to refund.
 Under the subheading "Payments", click the :btn:Create a refund: button.
 Choose the amount to be refunded and the action you want to take with the order, then click :btn:Continue:.
 Enter an amount larger than 0.00 into the "Refund amount" field next to "Create a new gift card.
 Optionally, you may select an "Expiration date".
 A gift card of the specified value will be created as soon as you click "Perform refund".
 You will then land on a page titled "Send email" where you have the option to send the customer an email containing the gift card code.
-Gift cards created for refunds will also appear under [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards".
+Gift cards created for refunds will also appear under :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards:.

 ### Manually issuing gift cards

 ![Page titled Create a new gift card featuring text input fields for code, value, expiry date as well as special terms and conditions, plus choices for currency and whether or not the card is for test mode.](../assets/screens/gift-cards/create.png)

 You may want to manually issue a single gift card, for example for a customer who acquired a voucher in paper form or via a different software.
-You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards".
+You can do that by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards:.
 This will land you on a page titled "Issued gift cards" displaying a search dialog, a button for manually issuing a gift card, and a list of gift card codes that have been issued already.

 !!!
 Note